rajeshrinet/pyross/README.md

 ## About

-[PyRoss](https://github.com/rajeshrinet/pyross) is a numerical library for inference, prediction and non-pharmaceutical interventions in age-structured epidemiological compartment models.
+[PyRoss](https://github.com/rajeshrinet/pyross) is a numerical library for **inference**, **prediction** and **non-pharmaceutical interventions** in age-structured epidemiological compartment models.

 The library is designed to be model-agnostic and **allows the user to define models** in a JSON format.
-The most common epidemiological models, and several less common ones, come pre-defined and ready to use with the library.
+The most common epidemiological models, and several less common ones, come pre-defined with the library.
 Currently implemented [models](https://github.com/rajeshrinet/pyross/blob/master/docs/models.pdf) include multiple non-infectious (exposed, asymptomatic etc) and infectious (symptomatic, asymptomatic etc) classes.
 Each model can include **stages** to allow for non-exponentially distributed compartmental residence times.

 The library supports models formulated **stochastically** (as chemical master equations) or **deterministically** (as systems of differential equations).
 A **hybrid algorithm** transits smoothly between these limits depending on the magnitude of the compartmental fluctuations.

 **Inference** on pre-defined or user-defined models is performed using model-adapted **Gaussian processes** on either the epidemiological manifold or its tangent space.
-The method allows for **latent** variable inferenc and fast computation of the **model evidence** and the **Fisher information matrix**.
+This method allows for **latent** variable inferenc and fast computation of the **model evidence** and the **Fisher information matrix**.
 These estimates are convolved with the instrinsic stochasticty of the dynamics to provide **Bayesian forecasts** of the progress of the epidemic.

 **Non-pharmaceutical interventions** are implemented as modifications of the **contact structures** of the model. **Optimal control** of these structures, given **cost functions**, is currently under development.

 The library is named after [Sir Ronald Ross](https://en.wikipedia.org/wiki/Ronald_Ross), doctor, mathematician and poet.
 In 1898 he made "the great discovery" in his laboratory in Calcutta "that malaria is conveyed by the bite of a mosquito".
 He won the Nobel Prize in 1902 and laid the foundations of the mathematical modelling of infectious diseases.